History of Pomerania (1933–1945): Role of German minority during Nazi invasion of Poland and atrocities against the Polish, Kashubian, and Jewish population

 About 80% of the German male adults of the Reichsgau were organized by the SS in Selbstschutz units following the German conquest.
 Wehrmacht, Selbstschutz, Einsatzgruppen of Sipo and SD, and Danzig NSDAP units were involved in a series of atrocities committed during and after the invasion, including murder primarily of Polish intelligentsia, Jews, and the extermination of mentally and physically disabled, most notably at the massacres in Piaśnica forest.
 This resulted in between 12,000 and 20,000 dead until October 25, and up to 60,000 dead in the first six month.
 The highest death toll was paid during the initial stage of the occupation.
 Estimates range from 36.000 to 42.000 killed.

 Units were prepared before the war to sabotage Polish war efforts as well as organized mass executions of Poles.
 Executions aiming at the extermination of the Polish population started only hours after the invasion.
-During September 1939, Wehrmacht took the main part in atrocities as well as Einsatzgruppen of Sipo and SD (police and security service).
+During September 1939, the Wehrmacht took the main part in atrocities, along with Einsatzgruppen of Sipo and SD (police and security service).
 From September 1939 to January 1940, atrocities were primarily committed by Selbstschutz units.

 During the September campaign, security police set up the first concentration camps for Poles.
 Deportations to the General Government and Stutthof soon followed.
 Use of the Polish language was strictly forbidden, even in church, by the German Roman Catholic Bishop Carl Maria Splett.